 Be careful with letting your jars come in direct contact with freezer coils as this could cause some jars to break in some instances.
 Jars with shoulders are more prone to break.
 If you will notice most mason jars do have a freeze fill line just under the threads about an inch below the jar.

-Tip: Cool the jars overnight in the fridge before putting them in the freezer.
+How to Freeze in Mason Jars Tips: Cool the jars overnight in the fridge before putting them in the freezer.

 Don’t forget to label the jar with contents and date.

-You should be able to keep them in the freezer for 4-6months.
+Once you have learned How to Freeze in Mason Jars, you should be able to keep them in the freezer for 4-6months.
 However, here are a few tips on freezing times.

 - Eggs: 12 months